dxos/dxos/docs/docs/legacy/guide/tutorial/create-frame.md

 ### Render Tasks

 With that in place we'll be able to create new tasks, but it still appears as if nothing is happening.
 We need to query the database to retrieve the tasks we create and render them.
-To query the database, we'll use the selection API from the party and the `useSelection` hook which returns a reactive result of the query.
+To query the database, we'll use the selection API from the space and the `useSelection` hook which returns a reactive result of the query.

 TODO link to ECHO api reference for `useSelection`